CohereHealth/retrievall-oss/README.md

 Retrievall ("retrieve all") is a general framework for retrieval tasks.
 It aims to let you retrieve whatever you want from anything you want however you want to.

 ## Installation
 Retrievall comes with a set of basic components and features.
-For leanness and extensability, more specialized components are separated out into extension modules.
+For leanness and extensibility, more specialized components are separated out into extension modules.

 Retrievall can be installed from its GitHub source via pip
 ```